Protect and regenerate nature

 Our goal is to create a future where everyone has access to a safe water supply.
 This calls for innovative and collective action to preserve and protect our water resources.

 Climate change is impacting water quality and availability across the globe.
 With billions of people experiencing high water stress, the gap between water availability and water use is only getting wider.
 Our climate and nature goals help us effectively tackle water security while we keep collaborative action at the front and centre.

 Reducing water abstracted by manufacturing sites

 Climate change is putting an immense strain on water, food, and other natural resources.
-Therefore, we aim to reduce our carbon footprints by reducing the water abstracted via manufacturing sites.
+Therefore, we aim to reduce our carbon footprint by reducing the water abstracted via our manufacturing sites.

-Our manufacturing operations have witnessed a 54% reduction in water usage (cubic meter per ton of production) as compared to the 2008 baseline.
-Concentrating on reducing freshwater abstraction, implementing captive rainwater harvesting, and maximising the use of RO plants, has significantly contributed to the reduction of water in our manufacturing processes.
+Our manufacturing operations have witnessed a 47% reduction in water usage (cubic meter per ton of production) as compared to the 2008 baseline.
+We were able to achieve this by concentrating on reducing freshwater abstraction, implementing captive rainwater harvesting, and maximising the use of RO plants.

 Reducing water in agriculture